 There are several clinical trials now taking place at children’s hospitals throughout the United States and at the National Institute of Health.
 Research clinical trials that are available at https://clinicaltrials.gov/.

-- The hematopoietic stem cells (containing the mutated gene) are extracted from the child through a peripheral bone marrow harvest and transferred to a lab setting.
+- The abnormal hematopoietic stem cells (containing the mutated gene) are extracted from the blood or bone marrow of the of the child and sent to the laboratory where the they will be fixed.

-- Meanwhile, doctors create a corrected copy of the mutated gene in the lab.
-The corrected gene is put into a virus, which has been deactivated and can no longer spread infection, but is very efficient in penetrating cells.
+- In the lab, doctors make copies of the gene that caused the SCID.
+These copies are normal genes and do not contain the mutation.
+The normal gene is then put into a virus, which has been deactivated and can no longer spread infection, but is very efficient in penetrating hematopoetic stem cells.

-- In the lab, doctors mix the virus, containing the corrected gene, with the patient’s stem cells.
-The virus penetrates some of the unhealthy stem cells and provides them with the corrected gene.
-The cells are then placed into frozen storage.
+- In the lab, doctors mix the virus, containing the normal gene, with the patient’s hematopoietic stem cells.
+The virus penetrates into the hematopoietic stem cells and the normal gene becomes a permanent part of the hematopoietic stem cell and is copied into other cells when the cell divides.
+The "corrected" hematopoietic stem cells are now able to make normal T cells.
+These corrected hematopoietic stem cells are then placed into frozen storage.

 One past concern with gene therapy is that it could cause leukemia, which is a cancer of the blood, or bone marrow.
-The reason for this concern is because in gene therapy trials conducted in Europe between 1999 and 2006, the virus that carried the corrected gene caused leukemia in five of the 20 boys with X-linked SCID who were treated with gene therapy.
+The reason for this concern is because in gene therapy trials for X-linked SCID conducted in Europe between 1999 and 2006, the virus, or vector, that carried the corrected gene caused leukemia in five of the 20 boys enrolled in the trial.
 Doctors treated the five patients and one died.
 In 2016, one additional patient on this trial developed lymphoma caused by the gene therapy.

-Since those trials, scientists have changed the type of virus, or vector, used to deliver the corrected gene.
-In trials of X-linked SCID using new modified vectors, leukemia and lymphoma have not been seen.
-Additionally, patients with ADA SCID who have undergone gene therapy have never been reported to have leukemia.
+Since those trials, to address the safety concerns, scientists have changed the type of virus, or vector, used to deliver the corrected gene.
+In trials of X-linked SCID using new modified viruses, or vectors, leukemia and lymphoma have not been seen.
+Patients with ADA-SCID who have undergone gene therapy have never been reported to have leukemia.

 Scientists think that the chance of developing leukemia from gene therapy using the newer vectors is extremely low, but many more years of follow-up are needed to be sure.

 Another risk is that there is a possibility that the gene therapy does not result in a good immune system for the child.
-Because it is still experimental, the procedure might not work.
+Successful patient outcomes have resulted from gene therapy; however, as with any experimental treatment, this cannot be guaranteed for all participants.